danbev/learning-iot/README.md

 Notice that the sender will get the data to be sent from the data bus, and likewise the reciever will place the received data on the data bus.

 So there are only two wires which is a nice property.
-And there is not clock signal required between two UARTs.
+And there is no clock signal required between two UARTs.
 There is also parity checking which is good for reliable communication.
 One thing to note is that the data being sent can be a maxium of 9 bits.